 For instance, if you want to track someone subscribing to your newsletter or adding an item to their cart, you can set the action of a customer clicking a specific button on your website as an event.

 Optimizing your online store isn’t a one-and-done solution for ecommerce, it’s an ongoing process that will help you constantly learn more about your audience and how you can better serve them.
-It’s not a tactic with an endpoint—it’s something that you should always be doing to get better.
+It’s not a tactic with an endpoint—it’s something you should always be doing to get better.

 Think about your homepage as a physical storefront.
-It’s the front window of your store: Capturing attention, igniting curiosity, and pulling people in.
+It’s the front window of your store: capturing attention, igniting curiosity, and pulling people in.

-1. Simplify the experience
+1. Simplify the user experience

-If you’re not sure what to feature as your main hero, it’s usually best to go with either your best selling or most profitable products, or collections like new arrivals or current promotions.
+If you’re not sure what to feature as your main hero, it’s usually best to go with either your bestselling or most profitable products, or collections like new arrivals or current promotions.
 This is especially true since 86% of website visitors want to see information about products on the homepage of a website.

 2. Show off coupon codes, real time purchases, and more

-As soon as your customers hit your homepage, you have the opportunity to start building excitement and driving them towards your products.
+As soon as your customers hit your homepage, you have the opportunity to start building excitement and driving them toward your products.
 If your goal is to get more traffic to your products, there are a bunch of great apps for Shopify store owners that can help drum up demand and incentivize purchasing:

-3. Add Testimonials to Build Trust
+3. Add testimonials to build trust

-Have you been featured on major publications?
+Have you been featured in major publications?
 Are your products used by any high-profile influencers?
 Add testimonials, reviews, and badges to your homepage beneath your main content to build trust and project credibility.
 After all, 88% of consumers trust online reviews as much as they trust recommendations from their friends and families.

-Your customers need to be able to navigate your website through a well thought-out search function, smart category design, and engaging ways to discover products.
+Your customers need to be able to navigate your website through a well-thought-out search function, smart category design, and engaging ways to discover products.

 4. Use intelligent search

-If your store has a large amount of products, you might want to considering featuring your search bar prominently on your homepage, giving your customers the opportunity to head directly where they want to be rather than digging through categories.
+If your store has a large amount of products, you might want to consider featuring your search bar prominently on your homepage, giving your customers the opportunity to head directly where they want to be rather than digging through categories.

 5. Organize your categories effectively